 3. Day Three – To Num (1500m) – (Approx 7 hour’s trek)

-The first day’s trek takes us through pretty villages and verdure mountain landscape.
-We, then, trek along a ridge with views of both side and at the end of which Num comes into view.
-Num is an interesting place when dark clouds come as with get a display of thunder and lightning at its best.
+The first day’s trek takes us through pretty villages and a verdant mountain landscape.
+We then trek along a ridge with views of both sides, at the end of which Num comes into view.
+Num is an interesting place when dark clouds come, as you get a display of thunder and lightning at its best.

 4. Day Four – To Seduwa (1500m) – (Approx 7 hour’s trek)

-The day’s trek beings with a steep descend through forests and terraced plots of lands to Arun Khola.
-After which, it is a tortuous ascend to the other end.
-The hot days are ameliorated by the forest shade and then the Makalu National part begins.
+The day’s trek begins with a steep descent through forests and terraced plots of land to Arun Khola.
+After that, it is a tortuous ascent to the other end.
+The hot days are ameliorated by the forest shade, and then the Makalu National Park part begins.
 We camp right at the top of the village.

 5. Day Five – Tashigaon (2070m) – (Approx 5 hour’s trek)

-The day’s trek begins with an ascend with the Ipsuwa Khola on the west and Kasuwa Khola to the east.
-On crossing the hillside and a quite village and some paddy fields, we get to the village of Tashigaon.
+The day’s journey begins with an ascent along the Ipsuwa Khola on the west and the Kasuwa Khola on the east.
+On crossing the hillside, a quiet village and some paddy fields, we get to the village of Tashigaon.